-H. Lloyd Leno
+Harold Lloyd Leno

 1925 - 1998

-As a child, he was hospitalized many times between ages nine and thirteen for osteomyleitis.
+As a child, he was hospitalized many times between ages nine and thirteen for osteomyeleitis.
 It was during one of these stays that he became fascinated with the trombone after he heard a patient play the instrument.
-After the family moved to Oregon when he was sixteen, his older brother gave him a trombone, and after learning to play it, he joined the local high school band in his sophomore year.
+After the family moved to Oregon when he was sixteen, his older brother gave him a trombone, and after learning to play it, Lloyd joined the local high school band in his sophomore year.
 He also sang in the high school choir.

 Immediately following graduation from WWC in 1948, with a major in Spanish and minors in religion and chemistry, he accepted a position at Portland Union Academy (now Portland Adventist Academy) where he taught Spanish and conducted the band and choir.
-Although his intent was to teach at PUA long enough to establish residency for entrance into the dental school at the University of Oregon, he found music teaching so satisfying that he returned to WWC to obtain additional music training at the end of the year.
+Although his intent was to teach at PUA long enough to establish residency for entrance into the dental school at the University of Oregon, he found music teaching so satisfying he returned to WWC to obtain additional music training at the end of the year.

 Leno began his college teaching career in 1953 at Union College, where he conducted the band and orchestra and taught related classes for seven years.
 At the end of his first year at UC, he completed an MA in music education at Columbia University Teachers College, a graduate degree he had been pursuing in the summers.

-His studies at CUTC included lessons on tuba and trombone with nationally famous William Bell and with Davis Shuman, both teachers at the Juilliard School of Music.
+His studies at CUTC included lessons on tuba and trombone with nationally famous William Bell and Davis Shuman, respectively, both teachers at the Juilliard School of Music.
 His graduate recital was in conducting, an area in which he had distinguished himself by twice winning the annual CUTC Conducting Competition.
 He would do additional graduate music study over the next few years in brass instruments and begin course work towards a doctorate at Indiana University.

 Leno completed an A.Mus.D. at the University of Arizona in 1970.
 His work there included concentrations in music education administration, conducting, and study in French horn and trombone.
 His dissertation, "Lip Vibration Characteristics of Selected Trombone Players," was an analysis of the brass embouchure through the use of high-speed motion picture photography and a transparent mouthpiece.